Cyber Resilience

 CVE-2023-0567 is a high-severity Use of Password Hash With Insufficient Computational Effort (CWE-916) vulnerability in Php Php.
 Its CVSS base score is 7.7 (High).

-Operationally, ranked at the 40.1th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Brute Force (T1110); ranked in the top 42% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References